-Invariably, there will be a part missing in your work order, something that you need to have in order to finish the customer’s job.
+Invariably, there will be a part missing in your work order, some part that you need to finish the customer’s job.
 No worries!
-You can add parts that you pull out of your van so that we can track the inventory and charge the customer correctly.
+You can add parts that you pull out of your van so we can track the inventory and charge the customer correctly.
 Or maybe, you don’t have the part on your van, and you need the team back in the office to either pull it from inventory or order the part from a vendor.
 In either case, iPoint has you covered.

 - On the main work order screen, scroll down to the Tasks & Parts section.